cylc/cylc-admin/docs/user-research-prompts.md

   *groups* of users.
-* For individuals, use the method of *ethnographic interview*, which is a combination of interviewing (asking questions) & observing for the user in their natural environment & context.
-We would take a (perhaps) 30-minute slot to sit with the user at a set time where they are using C &/ R & we observe them as they undertake their daily tasks, asking them to verbalise what they are doing & why, as well as asking questions &/or taking notes on the item from Q5 at appropriate points.
+* For individuals, use the method of *ethnographic interview*, which is a combination of interviewing (asking questions) & observing for the user in their natural environment & context (see the first paragraph [here](https://confluence.sakaiproject.org/display/UX/Ethnographic+Interviews+-+Interviewing+and+Observing+Users) for further information).
+We would take a short e.g. 30-minute slot to sit with the user at a set time where they are using C &/ R & we observe them as they undertake their daily tasks, asking them to verbalise what they are doing & why, as well as asking questions &/or taking notes on the items from Q5 at appropriate points.
 * For groups of users, such as the group attending a Suites Guild session, use a *focus group* (possibly including card sorting exercises) which revolves around a volunteer user working on a specific pre-arranged suite